valancej/documentation/_general/account/notifications.md

 We will automatically use the status API for pull requests on Github, Bitbucket and Gitlab.
 This does not need to be explicitly enabled, although it can be disabled via your *Project Settings*.

-## Ccmenu
+## CCMenu

-Ccmenu is not supported at this time, although we hope to address it by offering an API as soon as we can.
+CCMenu is not supported at this time, although we hope to address it by offering an API as soon as we can.